 Amy is an Ohio native and a 2015 graduate of Otterbein University where she obtained a Bachelor of Arts degree concentrating in Music Composition and Theory.
-In May 20201 she will obtain her Master of Music student in Vocal Performance at Roosevelt University College of Performing Arts.
+In May 2021 she obtained her Master of Music student in Vocal Performance at Roosevelt University College of Performing Arts.

 At Otterbein she performed in the opera scenes workshop and sang with Otterbein’s top choir and had the experience of touring to Chicago as well as Ireland.
 In the fall of 2015 until the summer of 2017, she was involved in eight productions with Opera Project Columbus

 In the summer of 2019, Amy released her first album called Finally Something.

 During her time at Roosevelt University, she was in the ensemble for two productions and was casted as The Fairy Godmother in Pauline Viardot’s Cendrillon.
 In February of 2020, Amy premiered the chamber work Movement by Austin Gray Williams as Soprano 3.